 Buffalo Soldier Encampments

-The CCDC in partnership with Texas Parks & Wildlife’s Buffalo Soldier Heritage and Outreach Program sponsors a series of Buffalo Soldier encampments on the grounds of the historic Haskell House.
+The CCDC in partnership with Texas Parks & Wildlife’s Buffalo Soldier Heritage and Outreach Program sometimes sponsors Buffalo Soldier encampments on the grounds of the historic Haskell House.
 During the event, which is targeted toward Mathews Elementary School students, but open to anyone, Buffalo Solider re-enactors share stories about the little known former slaves, who served in the U.S. infantry supporting the Westward expansion of this country after the Civil War.
 They also fought in the Spanish-American War as well as both World Wars.